studio2aoe/aoec/README.md

   - On Noise generator, 44100 is default white noise and 1 to 88200 (4x) are allowed.
 - `type`: Type of generator.
   - On Built-in generator
-    - `0` / Others: Flatline (generator will be stop)
+    - `0` or Others: Flatline (generator will be stop)
     - `1`, `2`, `3`, `4`: Pulse wave of n/8 duty cycle.
 (12.5%, 25%, 37.5%, 50%)
     - `5`: Triangle wave
     - `6`: Sawtooth wave
   - On Noise generator
-    - `0` / Others: Long period (32767-bit) noise. it has smooth and non-tonal sound.
+    - `0` or Others: Long period (32767-bit) noise. it has smooth and non-tonal sound.
     - `1`: Short period (93-bit) noise. it has metalic and tonal sound.
   - On Custom generator (Not implemented)
-    - `0` to `255`: address of waveform. each custom generator has 255 address for memorize waveforms.
+    - `0` to `1024`: address of waveform. all generators share waveform memory.
-    - Empty address / Others: Flatline (generator will be stop)
+    - Empty address : Flatline
+    - Others : Generator type will not be changed.
 - `inv`: Waveform will be inversed
 - `volL`: Left volume of generator. aoec use 2 channels.
 - `volR`: Right volume.